tfrei139/PoKeysMotionComponent/README.md

 ### Backlog
 - Enable homing
-- Redo logging (how are userspace components supposed to log?!)
 - Make number of axes configurable in HAL
 - Test/Extend probing
 - Technical: Benchmark component